Mehdibabaeii/CannaFeatML/README.md

 # Cannabis-FloweringTime-Classification-Project

 ## Publication Citation
+ If you use this software, plase cite our publication:
 > Babaei, M., Nemati, H., Arouiee, H. & Torkamaneh, D.
 > Integrating temporal morphophysiological and genomic markers
 > for precise classification of flowering time in cannabis.